kardeiz/dscriptor/README.md

 This will add a number of convenience methods to your current context (e.g., `context`, which is the DSpace context for your admin user).

+Note: if you have included these mixins in an IRB session, you will need to use `dspace_context` rather than `context`, since IRB has reserved `context` for its own use.

 You can then do whatever you like within your script.
 Remember to call `context.complete` before exiting your script if you have made any changes to DSpace.

 ## Notes